You are hereHome ›

 Dr Richard Major is a research scientist at the Australian Museum who works on biodiversity in the Museum's Terrestrial Ecology section.
 He has two main research interests, the breeding ecology of birds, and the effect of habitat modification on animal populations and communities.
 Outside of work, Richard enjoys the outdoors, both in his garden and in the natural environment.
 He is strongly involved with the Coalcliff Community Association and has been involved in a number of environmental causes associated with protection of the Illawarra escarpment.

-Judy Christie brings her passion for birds and a background in bush regeneration and sustainability education to the Birds in Backyards Steering Committee, of which she has been a member since 2000.
-In her work at the Sydney Metropolitan Catchment Management Authority, Judy has a focus on engaging local councils and urban community groups in biodiversity restoration and education activities.
+Judy Christie brings her passion for birds and a background in bush regeneration and sustainability education to the Birds in Backyards Steering Committee, where she has been a member since 2000.
+Judy worked in catchment management in Sydney where her focus was on engaging local councils and urban commmunity groups in biodiversity restoration and education activities.
 Her inspiration comes equally from the pleasure of seeing small birds in her inner city backyard and the thrill of discovering a new bird in remote outback places.
-Judy has worked as a teacher, horticulturalist and community facilitator and has a Masters Degree in Environmental Education from Macquarie University.
+Judy has worked as a teacher, horticulturist and community facilitato and has a Masters Degree in Environmental Education from Macquarie University.
 In 2015 Judy was awarded overall NSW Environmental Educator of the Year by the NSW chapter of the Australian Association for Environmental Education.

 Judy works in the Visitor Programs and Services section at Sydney Olympic Park as an Environmental Ranger.
 Her main role is to coordinate bird surveys, to encourage members of the community to discover the parklands and to lead children to learn about the world around them through the Nature-based Holiday Programs.
 She and her family have always been fond of beach and bush, trees and birds - the wonderful world around us.
 Judy joined the BASNA committee in 2004 and became a member of the Birds in Backyards Steering Committee in 2005.